vorun/STM32-Serial-to-Ethernet-Converter/README.md

 # STM32-Serial-to-Ethernet-Converter

  STM32 board to be used for conversion between serial protocols to ethernet.
 It has 3V3 RS232 with DB-9 connector, 3V3 RS485, 5V CAN and ethernet.
-WIZnet W5500 ethernet controller is used for ethernet connection.
+For ethernet connection WIZnet W5500 ethernet controller has been used.

  -RS232 connected to USART1 perihperal.